Para-SAR: History

 The Brazilian Air Force has a long history of parachute training.
 In 1943, at the former Afonsos Field School of Aeronautics and with the support of the Air Force, cadet academy instructor Achile Garcia Charles Astor first introduced civil parachute training in Brazil.

 Seeing the usefulness of having a parachuting unit, the Electronics and Flight Protection Administration conducted studies to see how such a unit could be created under the auspices of the air force.
 The results of that study gave rise to the Para-SAR.

-In 1946, the Brazilian Army formed its parachute school, the now-named General Penha Brazil Parachutist's Instruction Center.
+In 1946, the Brazilian Army (Exército Brasileiro) formed its parachute school, the now-named General Penha Brazil Parachutist's Instruction Center.
 It graduated its first class of Brazilian Air Force students in 1959.

-The group initially consisted of a division of three officers and five sergeants whose mandate was to provide instruction to the cadets of the School of Aeronautics and to provide search and rescue, by means of the DEPV.
+The group initially consisted of a division of three officers and five sergeants whose mandate was to provide instruction to the cadets of the School of Aeronautics and to provide combat search and rescue, by means of the DEPV.
 The unit also consisted of a group of volunteers who trained at the old military aviation school and went on to provide help in accidents and under special circumstances.

 Eventually, on 2 September 1963, the Airborne Rescue unit was formed.
 Para-SAR is the traditional name given to the search and rescue arm of the air force and is housed in the old School of Aeronautics.

 By November 20, 1973, the flotilla no longer existed, becoming the Airborne Rescue Squadron, or EAS.
-Its mandate was to continue training of the BAF parachutists, the instruction and the administration of the rescue teams and helicopter squadrons among other tasks.
+Its mandate was to continue training of the BAF parachutists, the instruction and the administration of the combat search and rescue teams and helicopter squadrons among other tasks.

 Mission

-The Para-SAR mandate includes specialized instruction for crewmembers and rescue teams of the Brazilian Air Force, SAR and special operations.
+The Para-SAR mandate includes specialized instruction for crewmembers and rescue teams of the Brazilian Air Force, SAR and special warfare operations.

 Training

-New members of the squadron start with the Brazilian Army parachute course and then complete courses such as parachute packing and maintenance, aerial resupply, demolition, sniper and jungle warfare.
+New members of the squadron start with the Brazilian Army parachute course and then complete courses such as aerial resupply, air assault, basic defusing and disposal of land mines, basic hand-to-hand combat, demolition, frontline military intelligence gathering, jungle warfare and mountain warfare with small unit tactics, maneuver warfare, marksmanship, military communications, parachute packing and maintenance, using a map and compass, and using small arms and light weapons (SALW) techniques.
 They then move onto advanced training.

 The following training programs are offered by the squadron: